 - These initiatives will be supported by comprehensive planning for and communication about sustainability.

-- A report on sustainability will be prepared annually for the President.
+- A report on sustainability will be prepared annual for the President.
 Progress on sustainability initiatives will be presented to the Board of Visitors every two years.